6 Proven Ways to Improve Checkout Speed with a POS

 • Fast lookup – Use phone or email to look up at the register to help customers redeem and collect rewards fast.

 • Automated discounts – Your POS loyalty program must automate discounts at the register.
 Getting customers to sign up at the register is necessary for growing loyalty programs.
 However, you have to get onboarding right.
-You should be able to enroll a customer in 30 seconds or faster and then use email or push notification automation to follow-up and establish a connection.
+Signing up a customer should take just moments, and with automated emails or push notifications, you can follow up right away and keep the conversation going.

 One way to improve POS transaction speed is to reduce the number of customers checking out in the store.
 A POS can help you instantly introduce a store pickup program.
 This allows customers to preorder and prepay, and it can be done easily with the right technology.